Rak256/Neural-Network-/README.md

 <img width="674" height="467" alt="image" src="https://github.com/user-attachments/assets/fc2e5231-6f42-44b0-99c0-25b80d5c672f" />

 *Notation*
 - L: The hidden layer closest to the output layer.
+L = 3 in this network.
 - W^[L - k] : For some whole number k, W^[L- k] is the weight matrix at layer W^[L- k].
 - b^[L - k] : For some whole number k, b^[L- k] is the weight matrix at layer b^[L- k].